hassnain08/pdf-analyzer/README.md

-# 📄 PDF Analyzer – Autonomous Research & Reporting System
+# 📄 PDF Analyzer – Agentic Research & Reporting System

 An AI-powered agentic system that reads, understands, and summarizes academic or research PDFs using **CrewAI**.
 This project automates document analysis with a two-agent pipeline: one for deep technical breakdown, another for executive summarization.